jesusprubio/bluebox/README.md

 ### Client

 #### Console
-The pentesting environment.
+To start the pentesting environment.
 ```sh
 bluebox-ng
 ```

 #### Programatically
-To run it from other Node.js code.
+To run it from other Node code.

 ```javascript
 const BlueboxCli = require('bluebox-ng').Cli;